-Ohio Steelhead Season: The 3 Best Seasons
+The Ohio Steelhead Season Explained: The 3 Best Seasons

 Ohio Steelhead Season starts when the leaves start changing color

-The Ohio steelhead season often starts in September with some early runs of steelhead and it often ends when the last steelhead leaves the rivers in early May.
-As of this printing, the Ohio DNR allows anglers to fish for steelhead in Ohio year-round.
+The Ohio steelhead season often starts in late September with sporadic early runs of steelhead that enter the river after heavier rains, and the season often ends when the last steelhead leaves the rivers in late April.

 Ohio Rivers And The Ohio Steelhead

-Due to low natural reproduction in Ohio steelhead rivers, every year the US Wildlife Division (DNR) stocks steelhead in various streams flowing into Lake Erie in an area known as Steelhead Alley.
-These steelhead return at different times of the year and when they enter the river many consider this the Ohio steelhead season.
+Due to low natural reproduction in Ohio steelhead rivers, every year the Ohio DNR stocks steelhead in various streams flowing into Lake Erie in an area known as Steelhead Alley.

-You can see more about these rivers on our page Ohio Steelhead Rivers.
+You can see more about these rivers on our page, Ohio Steelhead Rivers.

 The other half of the steelhead run will occur through the late winter and early spring and some of these steelhead might still be found in the rivers in early May.
-Knowing the methods and best baits for Ohio steelhead at different times of the year will mean more fish in your net.

-Ohio Steelhead Season
+The Official Ohio Steelhead Season

 Currently, there is no closed season for fishing steelhead in Ohio Rivers so all rivers remain open throughout the year.

-However, if you are an angler, make sure to stay up to date on the federal regulations governing fishing in Ohio in case there are changes to the rules.
+However, make sure to stay up to date on the federal regulations from the Ohio Department of Natural Resources.

 Spring Run

-The spring steelhead season occurs from late winter which is often around early March through April.
+The spring steelhead season occurs from late winter, which is often around early March through April.
 During this period, the stream water warms rapidly, melting all the snow in the bush and along the rivers.
-Combined with rains, the water level rises, attracting many steelhead into the rivers.

 Many steelhead will remain in the river until late April and the fishing can be great during this time, especially for anglers that know how to properly fish for spring steelhead.